DopplerHQ/cli/README.md

 - **Fix**: Log in again with this registry manually specified: `docker login https://docker.io`

 - **Why**: The release script explicitly scopes the `dopplerbot` docker login to `https://index.docker.io/v1/`.
-By explicitly scoping your personal login, you ensure these two logins don't conflict (and thus your personal login doesn't get removed on script cleanup).
+By explicitly scoping your personal login, you ensure these two logins do not conflict (and thus your personal login does not get removed on script cleanup).
 If not specified, `docker` treats these two registries as aliases.

 #### Generate a GPG key